Then and Now – H&R REIT

 This post is a continuation of my series Then and Now where I revisit some older blogposts and either rip them to shreds (because my thinking has changed) or I’ll confirm my position on some personal finance topics or specific investments.
-My previous posts in this series were about Enbridge (a star in my portfolio) and this dud which is no longer in my portfolio.

 - I started writing about H&R REIT on this site back in 2010.

 - I think REITs have a good home in registered accounts (like TFSAs, RRSPs) because Real Estate Investment Trusts distribute their income (primarily from rent) to shareholders usually in the form of dividends, return of capital, and income.
 While it depends on the REIT, if the REIT distributes a portion of their income as income as return of capital, interest, capital gains or dividends, each portion will be taxed accordingly.
 Keeping REITs inside a TFSA or RRSP avoids this tax complication.
 Consider that for your portfolio.